KizMistry/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Testing

-The Yoga Utopia Home, Yoga, Meditation and Mental Health page all work as intended.
+The Rock-Paper-Scissors_Lizard-Rock site and game all work as intended.
-All pages and sections of Yoga Utopia were tested; Some of the main testing points included:
+All sections were tested; Some of the main testing points included:
-  - page navigation
-  - testing all clickable links
-  - hovering cursor over clickable links i.e. Navigation Bar, Footer Icons, What we Offer boxes, Logo etc.
-  - responsiveness of each section, image, video, text, navigation bar, and footer by resizing the browsers display area
-  - test the playback of the embedded youtube videos
-  - test hamburger menu responsiveness when screen size is changed

-The website is fully responsive to all devices and screen sizes.

 | Test       | Expected           | Passed  |
 | :------------- |:-------------:| :-----:|